-Chatbots are no more restricted to enterprises and different business verticals but it has significant use cases for consumers as well.
-Ubisend report says,1 in 5 consumers would consider purchasing goods and services from a chatbot.
+Chatbots are no longer restricted to enterprises and different business verticals but it has significant use cases for consumers as well.
+1 in 5 consumers would consider purchasing goods and services from a chatbot.

-Dominos has the best Facebook messenger chatbot example.
-It used the bot to make the ordering process faster.
+Dominos has built a Facebook chatbot to make the ordering process faster.
 The famed restaurant offers the easiest way to order a pizza from “Anywhere”.
-They are making their chatbot widespread and expanding its capabilities.

-As today’s customers use different messaging channels to connect with a brand, they offer customers the benefit of ordering pizza from anywhere – through Facebook Messenger, texting, Amazon Alexa, Slack, Zero Click, Twitter, Smart Wi-Fi enabled cars, smart TVs, or even a smartwatch.
+Today’s customers use different messaging channels to connect with a brand.
+These channels offer the benefit of ordering pizza from anywhere – through Facebook Messenger, texting, Amazon Alexa, Slack, Twitter, or a smartwatch.
 You can even do the same with an emoji text.

 Domino’s is leveraging the chatbot capability to introduce an entirely new shopping paradigm.
 The main idea behind this frictionless experience is to provide customers what they want in just a few steps.

-- You can make use of bots to save the time of your users by reducing the number of steps to get a thing they are looking for.
+- You can make use of AI chatbots to save the time of your users by reducing the number of steps to get a thing they are looking for.

-Eva is India’s first and largest Artificial Intelligence powered banking chatbot.
-Eva was built with the aim to leverage the latest technologies to help serve our customers better and faster.
-It uses the latest in AI and Natural Language Processing (NLP) to understand the user query and fetch the relevant information from possible sources, in zero waiting time.
+Eva is an AI powered banking chatbot.
+The Eva bot helps serve customers better and faster.
+It uses Natural Language Processing (NLP) to understand the user query and fetch the relevant information from possible sources, in zero waiting time.

 - Banks or financial services can design chatbots around a core use case such as claims or loan applications.